This 4-part series explores new subjects as well as taking a deeper dive into some covered in the famous 10-part series of 2021.

 Part 3: First Peoples with Frank Lake

 The history of the First Peoples in the Klamath Mountains is an interconnected story that weaves long-standing relationships with the natural world into complex cultures that tend the varied and biodiverse landscapes.
 Join Frank Lake for an exploration of understandings based on both Traditional Ecological Knowledge and Western science.

 Part 4: Mammals with Karen Reiss

 Karen will offer a review of what it is to be a mammal, an introduction to the diverse mammal fauna of the Klamath Mountains, and will take a deeper dive into the especially charismatic species.

-10% of the class registration fees will be donated to the Karuk Tribe’s ENDOWMENT FOR ECO-CULTURAL REVITALIZATION FUND.
+10% of class registration fees have been donated to the Karuk Tribe’s ENDOWMENT FOR ECO-CULTURAL REVITALIZATION FUND.

 Chris Feldman is a western herpetologist who studies the evolution and ecology of local reptiles and amphibians.
 He is a Professor in the Department of Biology at the University of Nevada, Reno (UNR), and also serves as the Co-Director and Curator of Vertebrates in the UNR Museum of Natural History where he studies the evolution and ecology of local reptiles and amphibians (and sometimes mammals).

 Justin Garwood has a deep love for the Klamath Mountains.
 He went to Humboldt State University where he received a BS in Fisheries Biology and an MS in Wildlife Management and Conservation.
 He is currently an Environmental Scientist for the California Department of Fish and Wildlife with a focus on fisheries and herpetology in subalpine wetlands and lakes of Northern California.

 Karuna Greenberg is the restoration director for the Salmon River Restoration Council and co-lead of the Western Klamath Restoration Partnership.